Isaac-SOL/Documentation/en_us/crashcourse/index.md

 Uses of the kiln:
  * Baking raw clay pottery into actual, usable solid pottery; This is so you can obtain the [Crucible](../blocks/crucible.md).
  * Another other use is for mass baking of cookies, pies, bread, and cakes in more efficient recipes than the crafting table by placing their raw variants into the kiln.
  * It's other big use is producing White Cobble from Endstone.
-This is one key link for making [Soulforged Steel]; It produces the Ender Slag required for producing [Soul Flux].
+This is one key link for making [Soulforged Steel](../items/soulforged_steel.md); It produces the Ender Slag required for producing [Soul Flux](../items/soul_flux.md).
  * Finally, you can make charcoal in it.
 Just toss any ol' log in there and it'll begin turning into that sweet, sweet renewable coal variant!

 The Stoked [Crucible](../blocks/crucible.md) is a highly important block.
 When stoked it allows for the following:

- * The creation of [Soulforged Steel], the most important lategame material by far.
+ * The creation of [Soulforged Steel](../items/soulforged_steel.md), the most important lategame material by far.
  * Mass smelting of various furnace recipes (But not food cooking.), like sand into glass, cobble into smooth stone, and so on.
  * Somewhat lossy recycling of various tools, armors, and other mostly metal blocks.
 Diamond/Soulforged Steel items and armor recycle at a 100% return, and is the best way to continually get new gear of those types!
  * Automatic recombination of nuggets into ingots (Mainly for the above.)